Our Local Winemakers

 Meet our English Wine Makers

-Matt Gregory - "The English Winemaker"
+Matt Gregory Wines - "The English Winemaker"

 The English Winemaker was born out of a desire to utilise some of the amazing grapes from the stunning vineyards he visited.
 To let those grapes make the great wines he knew the fruit was capable of.
 Winemaking stints in Sussex and New Zealand convinced him to eschew modern winery practise and embrace a natural winemaking style: a hands off, low intervention, minimum addition method.
 Matt worked with the rising star of “pre-technology” wines in New Zealand, Theo Coles of The Hermit Ram, at the beginning of the Millennia when they were both still finding their way.
 Working together again nearly 20 years later helped solidify Matt’s vision for time and place led wines that are allowed to express themselves without the influence of the winemaker being too evident.
 This is proper old school winemaking, right down to getting into the vats and pressing with your feet.